 Security violations jeopardize students’ safety and the safety of their neighbors.
 These include:

 - Propping open a door to any residence hall, house, or apartment after it has been locked;

 - Giving the key or key card of any university residence to another individual;

 - Letting an assigned room be used by another individual while the occupant of that room is out.

 A Hollins student must have written permission from the resident(s) of the room and the director of housing and residence life to use the room.
 The director of housing and residence life must have written or verbal permission from the resident(s) of the room before granting entry permission to an individual not assigned to the room (including parents).

-Due to very limited space, storage is provided for international students, students participating in abroad trips, and RAs.
-If space is available, students living more than 550 miles away (as determined by MapQuest) may seek approval from the Director of Housing & Residence Life to place items in storage.
+Due to limited space, storage is provided on a first-come, first serve basis for international students, students participating in abroad trips, and RAs.
+If space is available, students living more than 550 miles away may seek approval to place items in storage.
 Storage is done at the owner’s risk and the university does not take responsibility for items lost or damaged while in storage.
-Items left longer than one academic year will be discarded unless arrangements are made with the director of housing and residence life.
+Items left longer than one academic year will be discarded unless prior arrangements are made with the director of housing and residence life.
 Items found stored in other areas of the campus may be removed and discarded.

 Guidelines for on-campus storage include: